Vision Zero for Youth U.S. Leadership Award

 Seattle, WA

-Cities, counties and tribal governments that have taken action and shown progress in improving child and youth pedestrian and bicyclist safety, regardless of what the program is called, are encouraged to apply.
+Communities that have taken action and shown progress in improving child and youth pedestrian and bicyclist safety are encouraged to apply, regardless of whether the work is part of Vision Zero, a Safety Action plan or other program.

 Eligibility